mlbrilliance/Crew-AI-Streamlined-HSA-FSA-COBRA-Administration/README.md

-# HSA/FSA/COBRA Administration System
+# Benefits Administration System

-An AI-powered benefits administration system using CrewAI agents for intelligent analysis and recommendations.
-The system provides real-time, personalized guidance on benefits-related queries through a sophisticated multi-agent architecture.
+A comprehensive benefits administration system with intelligent analysis and recommendations, powered by CrewAI and OpenAI.

 ## Developer
 - **Name**: Nick Sudh